davidycliao/2019-SUMMER-RA/README.md

 | The Czech Poslaneck     | 1993/01-2016/06 | psp_MPs_Party_Year  |`FINN`, `NRC`, `Bing`        |       1993      |
 | The Finnish Eduskunta   | 1991/04-2015/12 | ed_MPs_Party_Year   |`FINN`, `NRC`, `Bing`        |       2009      |
 | The Swedish Riksdagen   | 1990/10-2015/12 | rd_MPs_Party_Year   |`FINN`, `NRC`, `Bing`        |       1992      |
--
-To include years that are greater than 4/6 months of data.
-- Start date of `UK`, `Spanish`, `Dutch`data are less than  2/3 (8 months), so I exclude the first year of these data.

 ## Lexicon Based Sentiment Scores